orewafuad/ytdl-core/.github/CONTRIBUTING.md

 # Contributing

 **The issue tracker is only for bug reports.
-If you have a question or an enhancement suggestion, please post it in [GitHub Discussions (preferred)](https://github.com/distubejs/ytdl-core/discussions) or the [DisTube Support Server](https://discord.gg/feaDd9h) instead of opening an issue.**
+If you have a question or an enhancement suggestion, please post it in [GitHub Discussions (preferred)](https://github.com/ybd-project/ytdl-core/discussions).**

-If you wish to contribute to @distube/ytdl-core, feel free to fork the repository and submit a pull request.
+If you wish to contribute to @ybd-project/ytdl-core, feel free to fork the repository and submit a pull request.

 ## Setup